anshrpr/easy-spa/README.md

 ```

 Whenever a `State.set` is called a state change happens and thus the process of notifying the subscribers.
 So, now you know.
-> In the later update, `State.set` will ignore the notification process if the same object is passed back to the setter to avoid mutations.
-As mutations are ugly, you won't realise when they really started to create a problem.
-> To tackle mutations `State.get` will return a new copy of the object on every call.
-But that's more in the future.

 # Component and ComponentLoader
 A component is a self container, reusable piece of object which acts as a controller, providing data to the view.